redpinka43/AIGameGroup/README.md

 <h2>Implemented Pet Breed Advantages and Disadvantages</h2>

+This will make the battles more interesting.
+Strategy will need to be used to defeat trainers who have pets with advantages over yours.
+It will also make the "Pets" option in battle more useful/necessary.

 <h2>Leveling and XP Mechanics added to the Game</h2>

+A necessary part of the game that will give the player's pet expereince after defeating an enemy.
+With enough experience, a pet will level up and its stats will increase.
+This allows the player to make their favorite pet stronger and defeat enemies that might have an advantage over them.

 <h1>Week 12: </h1>
 <h2> Basic Random Pet Encounters Added to Game</h2>